kamilzegadlo/WorldOfImages-Angular/README.md

 Application was not intensively tested on different screen resolutions.
 Hence, the recomended one is 1920x1080.

-App was not tested at all regarding accessibility.
+No work was done regarding accessibility in the app.

 ----------------------------------------